sohel7709/PATH_LAB_MVP/user-workspace/pathology-lab-saas/README.md

   ```

 ## API Endpoints
+- **GET /api/labs**: Retrieve a list of labs.
+- **POST /api/labs**: Create a new lab.
+- **GET /api/patients**: Retrieve a list of patients.
+- **POST /api/patients**: Create a new patient.
-- The API provides various endpoints for managing pathology lab operations.
-Refer to the routes defined in the backend for detailed information.
+- Refer to the routes defined in the backend for detailed information.

+## Frontend Overview
+The frontend is built using React and includes the following key components:
+- **CreateLab**: Component for creating new labs.
+- **CreateUser**: Component for creating new users.
+- **ProtectedRoute**: Component for protecting routes that require authentication.

 ## Dependencies
 - **Express**: Web framework for Node.js.